High-Level Concepts¶

 WEBKNOSSOS supports dynamic, on-demand re-mapping of the segmentation IDs, allowing you to quickly toggle between different agglomeration strategies for a segmentation layer.
 These mapping files, also known as agglomerate files, need to be pre-computed and put into the correct (sub)-directory inside a segmentation layer for WEBKNOSSOS to identify and read them (self-hosted instance only).

-WEBKNOSSOS expects hdf5 agglomerate files in the agglomerates
+WEBKNOSSOS expects hdf5 agglomerate files in the agglomerates directory of the segmentation layer.

 E.g.: